 Valentina's research is multidisciplinary, across the fields of information systems, user-centred design and decision making with technology.
 Her interests are in information systems understood as socio-technical systems through the lenses of complexity and social cognition, and on the consequences of introducing new systems in work contexts.
 In particular, her research has investigated information systems in healthcare with evaluations of systems implementations, and understanding work practices in view of designing new systems.

-She explored trends and consequences of digitalisation of the supply and use of medicines (the Delivering Digital Drugs research project, in collaboration with the London School of Economics) and analysing medication safety incidents reported in the NHS to identify the role of digital medicines systems in the achievement of patient safety (in collaboration with NHS Improvement).
+She explored trends and consequences of digitalisation of the supply and use of medicines (the Delivering Digital Drugs research project, in collaboration with the London School of Economics) and analysed medication safety incidents reported in the NHS to identify the role of digital medicines systems in the achievement of patient safety (in collaboration with NHS Improvement).

-Her teaching includes research methods, systems thinking, designing and implementing information systems, technological innovation and organizational and societal change, with particular attention to change in healthcare.
+In the past, she taught research methods, systems thinking, designing and implementing information systems, technological innovation and organizational and societal change, with particular attention to change in healthcare.

 Research groups and institutes